An overview of the second grade at Nottingham is below, or click here to learn more about the grade 2 teachers!

 With Responsive Classroom as an important part of our classrooms, we value our 2nd graders’ social and emotional growth to be equally important as their academic growth.
 To learn more about our robust curriculum in 2nd grade, please visit the Arlington County Elementary Program of Studies.
 To learn more about when we are teaching specific curriculum items, please view our Second Grade Scope and Sequence.

-Hi friends!
-My name is Lauren Petro and I am grateful to be joining the Nottingham family this year as a second-grade teacher.
-I recently moved here from New Jersey where I spent the last seven years teaching in the West Windsor-Plainsboro Regional School District.
+I am a second-grade teacher and proud member of the Nottingham family.
+I started teaching in 2011 where I spent my first seven years of my career teaching in the West Windsor-Plainsboro Regional School District.
 During my time in New Jersey, I received extensive training in the workshop model through Teachers College and earned a Master of Literacy and Reading Specialist certification.
-When I am not in the classroom, you can find me baking, hiking, running, or rooting for the Chicago Cubs!
+When I am not in the classroom, you can find me baking, hiking, learning a new hobby, or rooting for the Chicago Cubs!